krabhanand/sellersappassignment/README.md

 - make sure docker and docker-compose are installed
 - do: sudo docker-compose up --build
 - wait for everthing to startup and some json data displayed
+- if mongodb service is running on local machine stop it: sudo systemctl stop mongodb
 - have a look at mongodb data first, open new terminal and look up existing docker containers, type: docker ps
 - copy the container id whose image name is 'mongo:latest'
 - type: docker exec -it <container-id> bash